+The archive of magazines on this website includes editions from recent months to over 100 years ago.
 The following summary is our best understanding of UK copyright law as it applies to magazines and newsletters such as Grasmere Parish Magazine.
-This guidance has been prepared in good faith for anyone who might wish to reproduce the content of magazines from this website, but it is not a definitive statement of the law, for which users should seek professional legal advice.
+This guidance has been prepared in good faith for anyone who might wish to reproduce content from this website, but it is not a definitive statement of the law, for which users should seek professional legal advice.

 Where the publishers of Grasmere Parish Magazine are identified as owners of copyright, e.g. imprints or material written by the publishers or editors, the publishers are Grasmere Parochial Church Council.

 We make every effort to obtain permission to reproduce any material from external sources still in copyright, e.g. poems or other literary works.

 1. Who Owns Copyright?

 Copyright rests with the original author.
 Refs 1, 2, 3.

 For a magazine with many articles by different authors, the copyright of each individual article is owned by its author(s).

 2. How long does Copyright last?